Copyright © Compareceleb 2016-2018 All rights reseved

-Using in elements of rock in his music, Gareth Brooks won great popularity, became part of the mainstream and attract the attention of a wider audience to his musical direction.
+Using in elements of rock in his music, Garth Brooks won great popularity, became part of the mainstream and attract the attention of a wider audience to his musical direction.

 Brooks got his start in music with performances in bars and clubs while studying at the university.

 Brooks started writing and performing music on a professional basis at the age of 25.

 American country music performer stayed almost during all the 1990s on the Billboard Top 200.

 The singer has sold more than 100 million records in all.

 According to the American Recording Association for 2006, Brooks is the third best-selling performer in US history.
 He has 2 Grammy Awards and 24 Billboard Music Awards nominations.

 The audience consider Brooks’ the most successful hit song is “The Change”.

 The musician wrote soundtracks to numerous TV shows and movies.
 For instance, “The Turning” in 1992, “Call Me Claus” in 2001, “Gleason” in 2016.

 His religion is Christianity.
 The man does not consider himself a part of a particular church, but truly believe that is God who gave him talent.